EnricoPicci/ng-joystick/README.md

 * left$ - emits if the movement direction is left;
 * planDirX$ - emits 'right' or 'left' if the horizontal movement is right or left;
 * planDirY$ - emits 'up' or 'down' if the vertical movement is up or down;

+# Credit for Inspiration
+Inspired by [nipplejs](https://github.com/yoannmoinet/nipplejs) for the visual behavior - also some parts of code are taken from there.
+The core implementation has been re-written with reactive programming style and encapsulated in a Angular component.

 # NgJoystickApp